Beliavsky/R-Time-Series-Task-View-Supplement/README.md

 # R Time Series Task View Supplement
-R time series packages not included in [CRAN Task View: Time Series Analysis](https://cran.r-project.org/web/views/TimeSeries.html)
+R time series packages not included in [CRAN Task View: Time Series Analysis](https://cran.r-project.org/web/views/TimeSeries.html) (at least when they were added to this list)

 [acfMPeriod](https://cran.r-project.org/web/packages/acfMPeriod/index.html): Robust Estimation of the ACF from the M-Periodogram